 Motive supports numerous biomechanics markersets, with a focus on scientific and anatomically-valid options.
-Whether your analysis takes place in Visual3D, The MotionMonitor, MATLAB, or another third-party tool, these markersets provide a robust marker tracking and auto-labeller.
+Whether your analysis takes place in Visual3D, The MotionMonitor, MATLAB, or another third-party tool, these markersets provide robust marker tracking with real-time labeling.

 Prefer a more detailed markerset for multi-segment studies?
 Motive’s standard markersets can be augmented with additional markers for capturing more verbose datasets.

 Gait Validation Study Learn how the Rizzoli markerset offers superior biomechanical relevance when compared to conventional markersets like Helen Hayes and Plug-in-Gait.

 Gait & Posture.
 2007 Oct;26(4):560-71.
 Epub 2007 Feb 8.
 Leardini A1, Sawacha Z, Paolini G, Ingrosso S, Nativo R, Benedetti MG.

 Motive’s real-time labeling engine utilizes a clear understanding of a subject’s unique skeletal structure to deliver highly accurate labels, even during occlusive interactions between limbs or other subjects in the lab.
 When additional labeling is needed, industry-standard naming conventions offer biomechanists a simple, familiar labeling workflow.

 Motive combines with our Prime Series cameras and Micron Series calibration tools to produce the most reliable 3D data on the market, capable of sub-20 µm accuracy in optimal conditions.

 "Data quality is fundamental to accurate analysis, and OptiTrack’s 3D precision competes with the best in motion capture."

 The Performance Lab